andreww/fox/DoX/Debugging.md

 #Debugging with FoX.

-Following experience integrating FoX into several codes, here are a few tips for debugging any problems you may encounter.
+Following experience integrating `FoX_wxml` into several codes, here are a few tips for debugging any problems you may encounter.

 ## Compilation problems